gerelorant/flask-mailalchemy/README.md

 ```
 The regular blocks are found in `templates/mail/blocks`.
 The base and block
 templates have both an HTML and a plaintext version.
 For your e-mail templates
-simply extend the base template and override the `contenct` block.
+simply extend the base template and override the `content` block.
 ```jinja2
 {% extends 'mail/base.html' %}